 We can understand why companies say that; Directors have even told us they have stopped recruiting because they have repeatedly spent a small fortune on people that turn out to produce poor or inconsistent results.
 We would respectfully suggest though that the problem lies in what they looked for in the first place and the circumstances at the time of recruitment.
 To explain, whenever a company needs to recruit a salesperson it’s often a situation where “the desperate meets the grateful” – the Sales Director is desperate to recruit someone and the candidates are grateful for any opportunity to get a job or a better job – it’s a guaranteed recipe for disaster because both parties end up rushing to the end game of an appointment before due diligence has been completed.

-Our 35-year, on-going survey into best and worst sales practice reveals there are over 30 reasons why a company struggles to recruit and retain a successful salesperson and we work with sales directors to help them address each one.
+For approaching 40 years, our on-going survey into best and worst sales practice reveals there are over 30 reasons why a company struggles to recruit and retain a successful salesperson and we work with sales directors to help them address each one.
 One tip is the build three profiles before you start recruiting – a) a job profile that sets out key areas of responsibility, the desired/required results and the activities likely to be required to deliver them – the more honest and more open you are about what the job actually requires on a day by day, week by week basis, the less surprises for the salesperson when onboard b) a talent profile that sets out qualifications, skills, experience honestly required; for example, good salespeople do not need to be graduates and c) the personality profile listing the personal characteristics required for the type of selling and the type of activities required.
 You then have a better basis of evaluating candidates.
 If it helps, the latter profile is the one which best denotes likely success.

 If you are based in the Thames Valley – Oxfordshire, Buckinghamshire, Berkshire, Middlesex or Surrey and would like a complimentary audit of your current sales team or would like to learn more about the work we do to help sales teams to measurably improve performance, please get in touch.